 Satori’s product is designed to be non-intrusive (no agents, no scanning of large data stores), and allows us to solve all of these substantial challenging data protection issues Privacy Officers struggle with using simple and elegant solutions.
 All they need to do is deploy Satori, and granular access controls to databases, data warehouses and data lakes, which can be defined as business rules, can be set up almost instantaneously.

-If you’d like to learn more about Satori, download our Solution Brief.
+If you’d like to learn more about Satori, visit our product page.

 Writing this blogpost